topbanner_Plantains.jpg

 The sweet, yellow bananas that we are familiar with are known as ‘dessert bananas’.
 While plantains and other cooking bananas are closely related, plantains and bananas are the fruits of different species of plants and differ in their physical appearance and taste.

 Nutritionally, plantains are largely the same as dessert bananas, containing micronutrients like vitamins A, B, and C, iron, and potassium.
 While more people around the world eat bananas, few people depend on them as a key source of food.
-However, in the tropical regions where they grow natively, cooking bananas and plantains are of great importance to local people when it comes to food security and nutrition, as they are among the most affordable and accessible foods.1,2
+However, in the tropical regions where they grow natively, cooking bananas and plantains are an important part of food security as they are among the most affordable and accessible foods.1,2

-Fun Fact: The terms ‘cooking banana’ and ‘plantain’ are often used interchangeably, but actually not all cooking bananas are plantains, though they are cultivated and harvested in a similar manner.1
+The terms ‘cooking banana’ and ‘plantain’ are often used interchangeably, but actually, not all cooking bananas are plantains, though they are cultivated and harvested in a similar manner.

 How do plantains taste?